WhatIMean2/NTIRE-2026-3D-Content-Super-Resolution-Challenge/README.md

 The objective of this challenge is to reconstruct high-resolution (HR) 3D contents from their low-resolution (LR) counterparts.
 During the development and testing phase, challenge participants will submit the super-resolved results.
 Example codes to calculate evaluation metrics can be found [here](https://drive.google.com/file/d/1cYcP898xBpNWR-bGKKyFECymZkieN11a/view?usp=drive_link).

-- Track 1: Bicubic Degradation
+  **- Track 1: Bicubic Degradation**
     Given multi-view images of a scene, bicubic degradation (Matlab `imresize` function in bicubic mode) is used to generate LR images.

-- Track 2: Realistic Degradation
+  **- Track 2: Realistic Degradation**
     Given multi-view images of a scene, a realistic degradation model consisting of random blur, downsampling, noise, and compression is adopted to synthesize LR images.

 For quantitative evaluation, we select M camera poses for each test 3D content to render M images and corresponding depth maps.
 Then, PSNR is used to evaluate the visual quality, while EPE is employed to assess geometry accuracy.
 The final score for ranking is calculated as:
 <div align="center">